 A "commuting student" is understood to be either a married student or an unmarried student living at home with his/her parents.
-All other exceptions require approval of the Student Life Office, and may be granted: 1) if a student is above 23 years of age; 2) if a student's parents request permission for him/her to live with a close relative who is married and has an established home within a 50 mile radius of Orange City; 3) for fifth-year seniors; or 4) for off-campus program/internship/student teaching.
+All other exceptions require approval of the Student Life Office, and may be granted: 1) if a student is at least 23 years of age; 2) if a student's parents request permission for him/her to live with a close relative who is married and has an established home within a 50 mile radius of Orange City; 3) for fifth-year seniors; or 4) for students enrolled in an off-campus study program; 5) for students who have a full-time internship or student teaching placement.
 If it becomes apparent that a student who has been granted commuter status is not living within the arrangements approved by the Student Life Office, i.e. a student who has been granted permission to live with their parents decides to rent their own house/apartment, the student will either: